S0AndS0/Perinoid_Pipes/Documentation/FAQ.md

 ## Q: What is this project

-> A: This project aims to expose asymmetric encryption operations (currently
+> A: This project aims to expose encryption operations (currently via GnuPG's
-> via GnuPG's PGP encryption applications) to logging daemons and/or user
+> PGP encryption applications) to logging daemons and/or user processes.
-> processes.
-Being designed as a *cyber defense* tool for server administrators
+> Being designed as a *cyber defense* tool for server administrators and
-> and privacy concerned users of mobile devices, that wish for one more line of
+> privacy concerned users of mobile devices, that wish for one more line of
 > defiance against privacy violating 0-day attacks.

 ## Q: Why was this project built